vuejs/docs/src/guide/routing.md

 ## Simple Routing from Scratch

-If you only need very simple routing and do not wish to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:
+If you only need a very simple routing and wish not to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:

 ```js
 const { createApp, h } = Vue